yenhochen/siplab-github-template/README.md

 ## Branches

 - `main`: Contains the stable version of the code
-- `development`: For developing new model architectures and testing features
+- `new_feature`: For developing new model architectures and testing new features
-- `reproducibility`: Ensures that paper results are reproducible

 ## Creating the Environment